Tiago Reis

-Tiago Rodrigues dos Reis (born 14 August 1999), known as Tiago Reis, is a Brazilian football player who plays as a striker for Botafogo-PB.
+Tiago Rodrigues dos Reis (born 14 August 1999), known as Tiago Reis, is a Brazilian football player who plays as a striker for Angolan club Petro de Luanda.

 Club career

 Born in Brasília, Federal District, Tiago Reis joined Goiás' youth setup in 2015, after impressing on a trial.
 In 2017 he moved to Cruzeiro, but was released in the following year.

 On 6 August 2018, Tiago Reis joined Vasco da Gama, being initially assigned to the under-20 squad.
 Promoted to the main squad after impressing in the 2019 Copa São Paulo de Futebol Júnior, he made his first team debut on 2 March by coming on as a second-half substitute for fellow youth graduate Marrony in a 2–0 Campeonato Carioca home win against Boavista.

 Tiago Reis scored his first senior goal on 20 March 2019, netting the opener in a 2–0 away defeat of Resende.